Accredited Psychiatry and Medicine

 Clinical Mentors for Harvard Medical School entering class.

-In addition to his twenty-five-year commitment to patient care, Dr. Bursztajn
+In addition to his thirty year commitment to patient care, Dr. Bursztajn

 consults nationally and internationally to individuals and institutions,